-Under the no-action alternative, existing and additional post-Acquisition rail traffic would operate over existing UP and NS lines with no connection.
+Under the no-action alternative, existing and additional post-Acquisition rail traffic would operate over existing NS and Conrail rail lines.
 Access between the two lines would be limited to existing interchanges and terminals.
-The no-build alternative would reduce the total economic and operational efficiency that would be possible as a result of the Acquisition.
+The no-build alternative would reduce the total economic and operational efficiency that would have been possible under the proposed Acquisition.

-2.5.2 Existing Environment
+3.2.2 Existing Environment

-2.5.2.1 Land Use
+3.2.2.1 Land Use